Combatting the Pink Mould Menace: A comprehensive guide for businesses on prevention and treatment of pink mould

 How Do I Prevent Pink Mould?

 Preventing pink mould growth requires regular maintenance and attention to detail.
-Your ice machines and ice dispensers should be cleaned regularly, at least fortnightly, to prevent buildup of mould and bacteria.
+Your ice machines and ice dispensers should be cleaned regularly, at least weekly, with the frequency being determined by your daily visual checks, to prevent buildup of mould and bacteria.

 → Inspect your ice machine daily: Check for the presence of any mould, especially on interior surfaces.
 If you notice any debris, it’s crucial to turn off the machine, empty it, and perform a deep clean and sanitisation procedure.